 Day - 11

 Location: Madrid - Today is a free day in Madrid.
-Why not jump on an optional trip to the UNESCO-listed Alcazar of Segovia, about 1.5 hours north of the city, an incredible structure rumoured to be Disney's castle inspiration.
+If you want, you can take an optional trip to the UNESCO-listed Alcazar of Segovia, about 1.5 hours north of the city, an incredible structure rumoured to be Disney's castle inspiration.
 There are plenty of activities to keep you educated and entertained if you choose to stay in the city too.
 Check out the Royal Palace, spend a day strolling around Parque del Retiro or pull up at a bar on the cobblestone streets and please your palate with a few glasses of vino tinto and a much-loved bocadillo de calamares.
-Madrid's nightlife is legendary, so maybe grab your group, organise a late dinner (which will probably still be early for Madrid) and try dancing some salsa or bachata.
+Madrid's nightlife is legendary, so maybe grab your fellow travellers, organise a late dinner (which will probably still be early for Madrid) and try dancing some salsa or bachata.

 Day - 12

 Location: Toledo – Madrid - Travel to the city of Toledo this morning.
 The unique old town of this city sits on a high craggy rock and is encircled by the Tagus River.
 As a former capital of Spain, Toledo has immense historic significance and holds many architectural treasures.
 Examples of buildings from most architectural periods in Spain’s history can be seen here, from the Gothic to the Baroque.
 You'll explore the city with a local guide and pay particular attention to the Cathedral of Saint Mary, ranked among the greatest Gothic structures in Europe.
 After your visit to Toledo, drive back to Madrid and enjoy some free time there.